How to interrupt & how to respond exercise

 Close

-7. A way to say 'going back to where I stopped before the interruption', is
+7. A different way to say 'going back to what I was talking about before the interruption', is

 As I was just saying: